toppeMRI/old_matlab/README.md

 # TOPPE MATLAB functions

-The 'matlab' folder in this respository contains MATLAB code for creating and viewing TOPPE sequence files.
+The 'lib' subfolder in this respository contains basic MATLAB functions for creating and viewing TOPPE sequence files.

+The 'examples' folder contains several tested sequences and is a good place to start.

-All code contained in this repository is **open-source** under the terms of the GNU LGPL 2.0 license (see LICENSE for details).
+All code in this repository is **open-source** under the terms of the GNU LGPL 2.0 license (see LICENSE for details).

 For an overview of the TOPPE platform, including the 'official' TOPPE user guide, see [https://toppemri.github.io/](https://toppemri.github.io/).